Dr Aimee Grant

 Teaching Interests

-Outside of academia, I have prepared and delivered bespoke qualitative methods training to the NHS relating to data collection and analysis.
+I am a Fellow of the Higher Education Academy (FHEA).
+Outside of academia, I have prepared and delivered bespoke training to the NHS and other organisations.

 Research Award Highlights Collaborations